 For as long as I can remember, I have always been a worrier.
 The constant worrying kept me up all night in grade school and gave me anxiety attacks in high school.
 I worried about school, boys, my grades, my salvation, my family, my friends, my weight… you name it, I probably worried about it.

-A few years ago, though, while I was reading in Exodus, God gave me a revelation about worry that literally changed my life.
-In Exodus 12, the Angel of Death is about to come through Egypt.
-The Israelites were told to smear blood on the top and both sides of the doorframe, so that the Angel will pass over their homes.
+A few years ago, though, while I was reading in Exodus, God gave me a revelation about worry that changed my life.
+In Exodus 12, the Angel of Death was about to come through Egypt.
+The Israelites were told to smear blood on the top and both sides of the door frame, so that the Angel would pass over their homes.

 “When the LORD goes through the land to strike down the Egyptians, He will see the blood on the top and sides of the doorframe and will pass over that doorway, and He will not permit the destroyer to enter your houses and strike you down.” – Exodus 12:23

 In general, reading that verse, it sounds pretty simple.
 You smear blood on the door and the Angel of Death passes you by.
 However, when reading the verse, all I could think of was how I would have reacted in that situation.
 As a mom, there’s no way I would have been able to sleep that night.
 I would have been up all night, twisting my hands together, wondering if I was about to lose my first-born child to a technicality.
 Maybe I didn’t get enough blood on the door, or maybe I did the wrong pattern on the doorframe and the Angel was going to come through anyways.

 Mid-thought, God revealed to me the sentence that would stop me in my tracks: “The blood would still have covered you.”